 - Scotiabank Value Visa Card

-American Express offers installment plans with Plan It.
-This is not available everywhere – cardholders in Quebec, Nova Scotia, Nunavut, and Prince Edward Island are not eligible for installment plans with American Express.
+American Express offers installment plans for purchases over $100 with Plan It.
+This is not available everywhere – Amex credit card users in Quebec, Nova Scotia, Nunavut, and Prince Edward Island are not eligible for installment plans with American Express.

 - American Express Cobalt Card